Too Many Mangoes? Ideas to Help You Use Them

 This is mixed together and sprinkled across the top in lieu of a pastry.

-Similar, to a crumble I also will make a mango cobbler.
+Similar to a crumble I'll also make a mango cobbler.
 I will use basically the same ingredients, as I would but add the cobbler dough to the top.
 That is just like adding a biscuit dough to the top of a hot mixture of mango and spices.

 - 3 TBLs shortening or hard margarine